sigp/lighthouse/book/src/run_a_node.md

 - Study even more about [checkpoint sync](./checkpoint-sync.md); or
 - Investigate what steps had to be taken in the past to execute a smooth [merge migration](./merge-migration.md).

-Finally, if you a struggling with anything, join our [Discord](https://discord.gg/cyAszAh).
+Finally, if you are struggling with anything, join our [Discord](https://discord.gg/cyAszAh).
 We are happy to help!